 Certain factors can put you at higher risk for Anterior Cruciate Ligament (ACL) injury:

 At Medcare, our expert physicians first understand your medical history and then conduct a physical examination of your injury, noting any swelling, tenderness, pain and range of motion.

 A: If you want to be active but not play strenuous sport like you were doing earlier, then you can achieve fitness through non-surgical options like knee-braces and physiotherapy.
-Surgery is sometimes necessary and with the treatment options that are available at Medcare, you will make a full recovery.
+ACL surgery is sometimes necessary and with the treatment options that are available at Medcare, you will make a full recovery.

 A: The Lachman’s test is an important clinical test to diagnose torn ACL provided it is done by an experienced surgeon.
 To diagnose an ACL tear, the doctor stabilises the patient’s femur with one hand and then pulls the tibia anteriorly with the other hand.
 Any instability observed indicates a torn ACL.